OSCAR Radio

 OSCAR Radio is a school radio station established in Oundle School in Northamptonshire, England.
-It is one of the longest running school FM radio stations in the UK, and used to broadcast on 87.7 MHz, 87.9 MHz & 96.3 MHz FM and now does so via the internet during its term-time active periods.
-It makes use of the UK Restricted Service Licence to broadcast worldwide via its website for up to 8 weeks a year.
+It is one of the longest running school FM radio stations in the UK, and used to broadcast on 87.7 MHz, 87.9 MHz & 96.3 MHz FM and now does so via the Internet during its term-time active periods.
+It makes use of a UK restricted service licence to broadcast worldwide via its website for up to eight weeks a year.
 It is notable as being the only station that is run entirely by the students who are 18 and under.
 The current managing director is Oliver Morrow.

-OSCAR Radio had 39 short-term FM licences to broadcast (2 every year) and the material broadcast is original with all the shows being generated from within Oundle School and supporters.
-The transmitter power, and hence the transmission area, was at the maximum allowed by OFCOM for the licence and covers around 30 sqmi from the centre of Oundle.
+OSCAR Radio had 39 short-term FM licences to broadcast (two every year) and the material broadcast is original with all the shows being generated from within Oundle School and supporters.
+The transmitter power, and hence the transmission area, was at the maximum allowed by Ofcom for the licence and covers around 30 sqmi from the centre of Oundle.
 Since it started broadcasting in 1998, over 2500 young people from within the school and surrounding area have been involved.